open-science-promoters/RDM-promotion/website_build/content/blog/2018-09-06-generic-version-0-1.md

 It will be used as a generic (front credit) for longer videos with more content, we will (probably) start with a video about how rdm can save you time when the data is analysed.

 Please tell us one thing you would like to be different (either in the comments, on github or per email, see [the contribrute page](../../../../../contribute/)).
+How do you feel with the black and white look, whould we use colors at some point? is the text correct and moving?

+---

 Text of the generic:
 We did - waiste time during data formating for analysis